 The community practices farming (dependent on rains though infrequent), livestock keeping, and trade to meet their needs.

 Part of the community still incline to their cultural beliefs, but others are Christians and few Muslims.
-Through our spiritual program and Outreach Hope Church partnership, a church was planted in the community and currently has a population of 150 members.
+Through our spiritual program and Outreach Hope Church partnership, a church was planted in the community.

 The challenges affecting this community include; frequent droughts, few social amenities, poor impassable roads during rainy seasons, family conflicts due to lack of employment, alcoholism, prostitution and lack of commitment on parenting responsibilities.